David Copperfield (illusionist): Sexual assault allegations

 Copperfield was accused of sexual assault in 2007 by Lacey L. Carroll.
 A federal grand jury in Seattle closed the investigation in January 2010 without bringing charges.
-In January 2010, the Bellevue City Prosecutor's Office brought misdemeanor charges against Carroll for prostitution and allegedly making a false accusation of rape in another case.
+In January 2010, the Bellevue City Prosecutor's Office brought misdemeanor charges against Carroll for prostitution and allegedly lying to police in another case.
 Carroll filed a civil lawsuit against Copperfield, which was dropped in April 2010.
 In January 2018, Copperfield was accused of drugging and assaulting a teenager in 1988.
 Copperfield published a statement in response on January 24, 2018.